maxtoroq/maxtoroq.github.io/XCST/docs/intro-for-xslt-dev.md

 XCST is heavily inspired in XSLT.
 The main difference is that it uses C# as expression language, instead of XPath.
 XCST is therefore not meant as a replacement of XSLT, but as an alternative, or even a complement (e.g. produce XML with XCST and transform it with XSLT).

 This guide focuses on the differences between XCST and XSLT.
-Not every XSLT element has an XCST counterpart, for information about the available elements and attributes see the [schemas][1].
+Not every XSLT element has an XCST counterpart, for information about the available elements and attributes see [XCST Elements Reference][1].

 ### Contents
 - [Modules](#modules)